shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/terms-service.md

 ---
 title: Terms Service
-description: Use the term sservice to record Tango member's acceptance of the Tango usage terms of service. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the term service to record Tango member's acceptance of the Tango usage terms of service. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---